 Does not check how your eyes focus, work together, or move

-Does not evaluate your eye health or detect medical conditions that manifest in the eyes
+Does not check for sight-threatening conditions or serious medical conditions that manifest in the eyes

 Often conducted by non-eye-care professionals